FMaz008/VineHelper/docs/COUNT_PLACEHOLDER_SYNC_INVESTIGATION.md

     - Switch filters and verify count updates immediately

 2. **For Placeholder Positioning**:

     - Reload the page
     - Watch for placeholders during "fetching recent items"
     - Verify placeholders appear at bottom, not top
     - Confirm no visual "bounce" effect

+3. **For Zero ETV Duplicate Processing**:
+    - Enable debug tab title and debug placeholders settings
+    - Monitor items receiving Zero ETV values
+    - Check console for "Zero ETV item visibility check" logs
+    - Verify each item only appears once in these logs
+    - Confirm count changes by exactly 1 for each Zero ETV item
+    - Watch for "Item already being processed" debug messages

 ## Memory Considerations